SkymouseStudios/skymse-jekyll/_posts/2018-07-10-what-great-brands-do-part-1.md

 There are three main aspects:

-* Hire people who’s personalities fit the current culture.
+* Hire people whose personalities fit the current culture.
 * Offer instruction in a culture from day 1 of employment.
 * Give employees lots of feedback on what the values and culture really mean.